Ximaere/junia-cloud_computing/README.md

 - you need to install [uv](https://docs.astral.sh/uv/guides/install-python/)
 - you must have a PostgreSQL instance available with an `example` table
+- you must delete the `.tmp` from the `/infrastructure/terraform.tfvars.tmp` and replace the dummy strings with your own informations

 ## Installation